 Notice of the ANNUAL GENERAL MEETING of the Chesapeake Bay Retriever Club

 The Hon.
 Secretary, Hon.
 Treasurer and Chairman retire annually.
 The Treasurer and Chairman are willing to stand for re-election.
 Molly Barker will be standing down as Secretary.
+Tracy Boyles has been Assistant Secretary for the past year, and is willing to stand for election as Secretary.

 Items for the agenda and nominations (in writing) for Committee, Secretary, Treasurer and Chairman of the Club, signed by both proposer and seconder, must be with the Secretary at least 28 days prior to the AGM.
 Please include a brief biographical note (around 200 words) detailing your interest and involvement with Chesapeakes.

-The agenda and 2023 AGM minutes will be available by prior request from the Secretary.
+The agenda and 2024 AGM minutes will be available by prior request from the Secretary.

 Annual trophies presented each year at the CBRC Annual General Meeting